Freezing Woman

 Workshops for learning new skills.

-Each site’s vibe noted. e.g. 💚 means visits to that site encouraged.
+Each site’s vibe noted. e.g. 💚 means visits to that site are encouraged.

 Shared campsite costs, free activities, keep participation affordable